SolemnDave/Static-Website/README.md

 ## Overview

 This project hosts a React-based static website using AWS services and Terraform for enhanced functionality and deployment.
 The website is stored in an S3 bucket with custom error responses and is distributed globally via CloudFront, which also handles custom 403 and 404 errors.
 Route 53 manages DNS for easy access via a custom domain.
 A CI/CD pipeline with GitHub Actions automates deployment, syncing the built site to S3 and invalidating the CloudFront cache.
 Additionally, a DynamoDB table and Lambda function implement a view counter for tracking page views.
 Terraform manages the infrastructure, ensuring a scalable and efficient hosting solution.
+IAM is used for access management and CloudWatch for monitoring and logging.

 ## Features

-- **S3 Bucket for Static Website Hosting:** Hosts the static website with index.html as the root and custom error handling.
+- **S3 Bucket for Static Website Hosting:** Hosts the static website with `index.html` as the root and custom error handling.
 - **CloudFront Distribution:** Globally caches and distributes content with custom 403 and 404 error responses.
 - **Route 53 DNS Management:** Manages DNS records for the custom domain for easy access.
 - **CI/CD Pipeline with GitHub Actions:** Automates the deployment, builds the React project, syncs to S3, and invalidates CloudFront cache.